theta360developers/webapi/docs/_posts/2021-01-27-optimizing-auto-sales.md

 # Talk to an Expert

 We talk to businesses and developers using 360 cameras all day, every day.
-We've collected best practices over the past 5 years of focusing on expanding the RICOH THETA in industry use.
+We've collected best practices over the past 5 years of focusing on helping industries use the RICOH THETA to expand their businesses.

 For a free video meeting consultation that will help you in your evaluation, contact Jesse Casman, jcasman@oppkey.com.